usgs-makerspace/wbeep-processing/README.md

 1. Login to Yeti, `ssh user@yeti.cr.usgs.gov`
 1. If you are a windows user, you may need to run `dos2unix split_historic_data.slurm` before continuing to make the line endings correct for each of the `.slurm` files before using them.
 1. First we need to read and reformat the variable NetCDF files and then split into a file for each HRU for each variable.
 To do so, run `sbatch split_historic_data.slurm`.
 You should see a `cache` folder, which will have 659,706 small RDS files when complete.
 You can manually monitor progress by counting how many files are currently in the folder by running `ls -1 cache | wc -l`.
+This process took about 2 hours for all tasks to finish on 9/13/2019.
 1. When the step to split the historic data is complete, you can kick off the job that processes the percentiles by running `sbatch process_quantiles_by_hru.slurm`.
 You can monitor their progress by running `squeue -u [username]`.
 1. When that is complete, you can kick off the final process which will combine all of HRU files into one quantiles file called `all_quantiles-[date].rds`.
 To start, execute `sbatch combine_hru_quantiles.slurm`.